Kamil Kopúnek

 Kamil Kopúnek (born 18 May 1984) is a Slovak former footballer who played as a defensive midfielder.

 Club career

 Spartak Trnava

-Kamil Kopúnek started his career with his local club, Spartak Trnava.
-He became a first-team player in January 2002 at the young age of 17 and made his debut in spring 2002, receiving a red card in his first match.
-In October 2009, he became a captain.
+Kopúnek started his career with his local club, Spartak Trnava.
+He became a first-team player in January 2002 at the age of 17 and debuted in spring 2002, receiving a red card in his first match.
+In October 2009, Kopúnek became a captain.

-He spent eight and one-half years there, leaving Trnava in summer 2010.

-Saturn Moscow Oblast

-On 27 August 2010, he joined the Russian Premier League club FC Saturn Moscow Oblast on a four-month contract.
-He played for Saturn in seven league games before the club was dissolved due to huge debts in January 2011.

 Bari

 Kopúnek signed a half-year contract with the Serie A club A.S.
 Bari on 31 January 2011.
 He made his debut on 13 March in a 1–1 draw against Milan at San Siro.
 In July 2011, he signed a three-year contract.
 His contract was ended by mutual consent in January 2012.

-Slovan Bratislava

-Despite he was born in Trnava and played for Spartak from childhood years he joined arch-rivals ŠK Slovan Bratislava since 19 January 2012.

-He left the club in August 2013.